peterrobert/food-fest/README.md

 # Food Fest

-> This is the HTML adnd CSS capstone project the obejctive is to create a website for an ecommerce platform.
+> This is the HTML and CSS capstone project the objective is to create a website for an ecommerce platform.
 Using only the conceptual design to build the site taking care of user experience and UI design.

 > In my case I decided to design my website for a fantasy fast food ecommerce platform